hampusstrom/ansible-role-headscale/ReadMe.md

 If you are a developer, you may be hitting this limit easily.

-To workaround this you can retrieve a Personal Access Token from: https://github.com/settings/tokens/new
+To work around this you can retrieve a Personal Access Token from: https://github.com/settings/tokens/new

 Fill in the access token details in the headscale_github_api_* variables.